 Whether it be ensuring your notice of intent to relocate is filed properly with appropriate information, proving the validity of your move, arguing that the move is in the best interests of the child, or contesting the move entirely, our family law attorneys are here to help you every step of the way.
 Sometimes the case can be as simple as renegotiating the terms of parenting time or child support payments.
 Whatever your goal may be, don’t hesitate to contact our experienced team at HOLLINGSWORTH ROBERTS MEANS today to see how we can best represent your case.

-Want to discuss your case with a Carmel family lawyer?
+Want to discuss your case with a Carmel relocation lawyer?
 Call us todayat 317.DIVORCE.